 Natural or unassisted conception is when an egg and sperm are fertilized inside a woman’s body.
 If the fertilized egg attaches to the lining of the womb and continues to grow, a baby is born about 9 months later.
 When natural conception is not possible and less invasive fertility techniques have been unsuccessful, in vitro fertilization (IVF) is the next step to try to achieve pregnancy.
-In the San Francisco Bay Area and Sacramento area, the Kaiser Permanente Centers for Reproductive Health have helped many people become parents using state-of-the-art IVF techniques.

 What Is IVF?

 IVF is a form of assisted reproductive technology (ART) during which an egg is fertilized with sperm outside the body in a specialized laboratory setting.
 If fertilization is successful and results in a good quality embryo, the embryo is transferred into the uterus with the intent of implantation and pregnancy.
 Depending on individual needs, the egg and sperm used could be from the intended parent(s) or from an egg or sperm donor.

 - A consult will be scheduled with a Reproductive Endocrinologist and Infertility (REI) physician to discuss medical history, family goals, and options going forward.

 - Fertility medications will be prescribed to boost egg production in the ovaries.

 - Over the next 10 to 12 days, there will be regular pelvic ultrasounds to examine the developing follicles and blood tests to check hormone levels.

 - When the time is right, a hormone trigger is given.
 Egg retrieval is scheduled approximately 36 hours later.

 - A minor outpatient surgery, called follicular aspiration, is done at one of the KP Centers for Reproductive Health to retrieve eggs from the woman’s body.